Can Merchants Survive Life After the MATCH List (aka the TMF listing)?

 However, the listing is dependent on acquirer discretion and is wholly without checks and balances.

-How Can High Risk Merchants Get Off The List?
+How Can High Risk Merchants Search MATCH List and Get Off The List?

-Acquirers that are searching the MATCH list Mastercard can get information that is saved and has been reported within the previous five years.
+Acquirers that search the MATCH list Mastercard can get information within the previous five years.
 Here’s how you can search the TMF/MATCH list.

-Any merchant added throughout that timeframe will generate a MATCH list outcome.
-After five years, the retailer’s information will be taken out of the MATCH list – assuming that no additional MATCH list entrances were produced during this time period.
+Any merchant added throughout that timeframe generates a MATCH list outcome.
+After five years, the retailer’s information is taken out of the MATCH list – assuming that no additional MATCH list entrances occurred during this time period.

 There is minimal chance of MATCH list removal before the five-year minimum.